wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 37 And David made a covenant with Hillyar , in which the Essex Junior was given unto him and his men , that they might return in her again to their own country.

-38 And it came to pass , in the seventh month of the same year of the battle , David arrived in the city of New- York ; having been absent about two years.
+38 And it came to pass , in the seventh month of the same year of the battle , David arrived in the city of New-York ; having been absent about two years.

 39 Now when the people of Columbia beheld the valiant Porter , they were rejoiced with exceeding great joy ; inasmuch as they unharnessed the horses from before his chariot , and drew him through the city.